- 1 Procedure for Job Safety Analysis (JSA)

 JSA must be completed at least one day before the commencement of job.

 The recommended safety measures from JSA shall be strictly followed by executing group while executing the jobs.

 JSA after assessment, if not done for any job, the reasons for the same (say ” JSA not required”) shall be mentioned on the Work Permit Sheet.

 The responsibility for implementing JSA recommendations shall be with the executing department and the Engineers-in Charge (EIC) of the respective jobs.
 During the course of execution of the job, if new or unforeseen hazards/risks crops up, the job shall be stopped immediately and JSA shall be revised by the JSA team afresh and shall be reviewed by the HOD of the operation department and HOD of the concerned Maintenance Department.

 CLICK HERE FOR 👉 SAFETY PLAN

-Before issue of work permit Job Safety analysis must be carried out and signed copy of JSA format to be attached along with work permit.
-In the work permit, relevant JSA number shall be mentioned.
+Before the issue of work permit Job Safety analysis must be carried out and signed copy of JSA format to be attached along with work permit.
+In the work permit, the relevant JSA number shall be mentioned.
 During the work in progress, periodic/surprise visit by Plant Engineer/ In-Charge as per need should be ensured and status will be recorded in JSA format.

-In case, job is to be carried out in Construction/Project area segregated from Operations area or Greenfield Project/Construction, JSA shall be prepared by the team of contractor comprising of:
+In case, job is to be carried out in Construction/Project area segregated from the Operations area or Greenfield Project/Construction, JSA shall be prepared by the team of contractor comprising of: